Phlo Finister: Personal life

 Iconika was a very close friend of the late Peaches Geldof, whom she had previously lived with in London.

 After Geldof's death, Iconika went on a hiatus and deactivated all her social media accounts.
 Upon her return, she began making music under the name Iconika rather than Phlo Finister.
 Her debut mixtape, Indecent Exposure, was released May 29, 2017, under XXX Records, a music label she started at the beginning of the year.
 She also stated that Indecent Exposure is the first of her three-part trilogy, "XXX Trifecta".
 The second mixtape of the trilogy, X-Rated, was released in August 2021.

-On Twitter in April of 2019, Iconika revealed that she was back on good terms with her mother, stating, quote, "My mom told me she is proud that I'm choosing to be an independent female black artist".
+On Twitter in April 2019, Iconika revealed that she was back on good terms with her mother, stating, quote, "My mom told me she is proud that I'm choosing to be an independent female black artist".

-In April of 2020, Iconika announced on Twitter that the delay in releasing her album X-Rated was due to pregnancy resulting in the birth of her son, God.
+In April 2020, Iconika announced on Twitter that the delay in releasing her album X-Rated was due to pregnancy resulting in the birth of her son, God.